 Yet people think you must know what you are doing to be accepted in a club.

-These are, some of the main factors stopping a lot of runners (especially new runners) joining a local club.
+These are some of the main factors stopping a lot of runners (especially new runners) from joining a local club.

 There are going to be many more reasons, probably almost as many as there are runners who haven’t joined a club.